Rush muscular dystrophy specialists provide the care you need to lead a more active life.

 - Help you find the best assistive device for your needs (for example, a cane versus a walker)

-- Surgery: Some patients benefit from muscle-release surgery (sometimes called heel cord release or Achilles tendon release) to treat contractures and improve mobility.
-In addition, patients with severe curvatures of the spine may require scoliosis surgery to improve breathing.
+- Surgery: You may benefit from muscle-release surgery (sometimes called heel cord release or Achilles tendon release) to treat contractures and improve mobility.
+In addition, if you have a severe curvature of the spine, you may require scoliosis surgery to improve breathing.

 As part of the care team at our Chicago location, we offer additional support that includes:

 - Social worker to help connect you to resources in your community or address other issues.